TheLonelyGhost/blog/content/about.md

 ---

 All opinions expressed on this site are my own and do not necessarily reflect those of my employer.
-They may not even reflect my own opinions anymore, since my posts may have fallen severely out-of-date.
+They may not even reflect my own opinions anymore, since these posts may have fallen severely out-of-date.